joenio/flok/packages/desktop/README.md

 # flok-gui

-A cross-platform GUI application for using Flok for collaborative live coding.
+A cross-platform desktop application for using Flok for collaborative live coding.

 See [flok](https://github.com/munshkr/flok) for more.